-- Target connections are closed after about one minute if the browser is in background, or if your iOS device enters Auto Lock mode - Unable to create Macros for some special characters: F1-F12, ESC, Control, Alt, OS Meta keys and others.
+- Target connections are closed after about one minute if the browser is in background, or if your iOS device enters Auto Lock mode - Unable to create Macros for some special characters: F1-F24, ESC, Control, Alt, OS Meta keys and others.
 A selection of commonly used keys are available in the default Macro list.
 These keys can be edited.
-Additional keys such as F1-12 and arrows can be added using a Macro Import. - In Safari on iOS, must refresh the connection to device after a KVM or Serial target launch in order to access menu options or serial targets.
+Additional keys such as F1-24 and arrows can be added using a Macro Import. - In Safari on iOS, must refresh the connection to device after a KVM or Serial target launch in order to access menu options or serial targets.
 Not needed in Chrome on iOS. - iOS does not support auto connect audio device to targets. - On Ubuntu 14.04 target, no response to mouse click and hold on target items to simulate right clicking. - Dual Target connection issues: Both target windows have to be closed separately.
 Only 1 port of a Dual target opened from Safari on iOS 11.x devices.
-(Dual targets not supported on KX4-101). - Options "FullScreen" and "Resize window to fit screen" are not enabled/available on iOS. - KB locale from the Client Virtual Keyboard must match input locale of device and OS locale of the target. - iOS client target window does not have scrollbars.
+(Dual targets not supported on KX4-101). - Options "FullScreen" and "Resize window to fit screen" are not enabled/available on iOS. - KB locale from the Client Virtual Keyboard must match input locale of device and OS locale of the target.

+- iOS client target window does not have scrollbars.
 Unscaled video can be scrolled horizontally/vertically by sliding two fingers left/right or up/down.
-See Touch Mouse Functions (on page 115). - On Safari, users are prompted to save passwords when switching from a target with a server VM connection to another target.
+See Touch Mouse Functions (on page 113). - On Safari, users are prompted to save passwords when switching from a target with a server VM connection to another target.
 These prompts can be turned off by unchecking the box "Usernames and passwords" in Safari > Preferences > AutoFill. - On Safari, the onscreen keyboard includes word forecast.
 Selecting a forecast word adds a space at the end.
-For example, at login screen, selecting "admin" enters "admin ".
-Similar behavior occurs for VM File server Username and other areas. - Cannot move menu option panels such as Connection Info. - iOS On-Screen keyboard is displayed from all mouse clicks on the HTML admin page if keyboard "Go" is tapped to save setting changes instead of tapping the Save button. - For DSAM targets opened from iOS clients, every time a menu item is selected and closed the on-screen keyboard is displayed. - VKC login occurs when refreshing login page after a reboot.
+For example, at login screen, selecting "admin" enters "admin".
+Similar behavior occurs for VM File server Username and other areas. - Cannot move menu option panels such as Connection Info. - iOS On-Screen keyboard is displayed from all mouse clicks on the HTML admin page if keyboard "Go" is tapped to save setting changes instead of tapping the Save button. - For DSAM targets opened from iOS clients, every time a menu item is selected and closed the onscreen keyboard is displayed. - VKC login occurs when refreshing login page after a reboot.
 This causes target connections to fail.
 To restore mobile HKC login, logout and enter the KX III IP or hostname again.
-Issue is applicable to both iOS and PC Clients.

-- The VM Files and Folders Option from the Virtual Media menu is disabled as not possible to drag and drop files to panel. - Not all Accented letters are processed from iOS client. - Macro files exported from iOS devices using Safari are automatically given the name "unknown" and need to be renamed with an xml extension to be imported to another client. - Macro file export from Chrome on iOS devices is not possible due to issues with downloading data. - Only characters support by target will be processed.
-There is no response from iOS characters such as ¥, § and ... that are found on iPad keyboards. - With the onscreen keyboard, selecting ' character or "Return" key, brings keyboard display back to first in list.
+Issue is applicable to both iOS and PC Clients. - The VM Files and Folders Option from the Virtual Media menu is disabled as not possible to drag and drop files to panel. - Not all Accented letters are processed from iOS client. - Macro files exported from iOS devices using Safari are automatically given the name "unknown" and need to be renamed with an xml extension to be imported to another client. - Macro file export from Chrome on iOS devices is not possible due to issues with downloading data. - Only characters supported by target will be processed.
+There is no response from iOS characters such as ¥, § and ... that are found on iPad keyboards. - With the onscreen keyboard, selecting 'character or "Return" key, brings keyboard display back to first in list. - On default IOS client settings, characters ' and " are not processed from macro or send text to target options.
+The work around is to turn smart punctuation off